firedrakeproject/firedrake/demos/multigrid/geometric_multigrid.py.rst

 In addition to the full gamut of algebraic solvers offered by PETSc, Firedrake also provides access to multilevel solvers with geometric hierarchies.
 In this demo, we will see how to use this functionality.
-First to solve the prototypical elliptic problem, the Poisson equation, and then a multi-field example, the Stokes equations, demonstrating how the multigrid functionality composes with fieldsplit preconditioning.
+We first solve the prototypical elliptic problem, the Poisson equation.
+We move on to a multi-field example, the Stokes equations, demonstrating how the multigrid functionality composes with fieldsplit preconditioning.